SOYA Awards

-Kenyan Sport Personality of the Year Awards, also known as SOYA Awards, are annual national awards given for sports personalities and organisations in Kenya.
+The SOYA Awards, also known as the Sport Personality of the Year Award, are annual national awards given for sports personalities and organisations in Kenya.
 The awards were initiated in 2004 by Paul Tergat.
-The awards for each year are held at the beginning of the next year (e.g. 2008 awards took place in January 2009).
+The awards for each year are held at the beginning of the next year (e.g. awards for 2008 are presented in January 2009).
+Winners must be a native of Kenya.